MenuClose

 Being under an anesthetic adds more risk to detox.
 It’s important to understand that rapid detox is in no way a complete treatment.
 Detox alone doesn’t heal the psychological issues attached to addiction.
 Rehabilitation should follow rapid detox in order to promote long-term recovery.

 Rapid detox from opiates and other narcotics significantly reduces detox time and can spare pain and discomfort during withdrawal.
-For patients that have intense withdrawal symptoms and have failed with other methods, this might be the answer.
+For patients who have intense withdrawal symptoms and have failed with other methods, this might be the answer.
 Rapid detox can relieve withdrawal symptoms for those dependent on the following drugs:

 • Heroin